 As much as one might love a good muffin now and then, no one loves sporting a “muffin-top!”You know, the dreaded “spillage” over the top of one’s waistband?
 With today’s low-slung jeans and tight-knit fabrics, this can be a very real problem for women of all shapes and sizes.
 But I’m here to share a couple tips—some quick and not-so-quick suggestions—on how to camouflage and fix that unsightly situation!

 First, check your posture!
 Are you standing up tall?
 Shoulders back?Belly-button to your spine?
-If not, then stop what you’re doing and realign yourself!
-It might sound crazy, but it’s true!
-The way you carry yourself, can instantly change how you see yourself, and how others see you as well.
-What’s more, while you’re pulling that belly-button in, think about holding it there for 10-15 seconds at a time.
-Repeat this action several times in a row, and you’ve just completed a mini-ab-workout, without all the sweat!
+If notm then stop what you're doing and realign yourself!
+It might sound crazy but it's true!
+The way you carry yourself can instantly change how you see yourself and how others see you as well.
+What's more, while you're pulling that belly button in think about holding it there for 10-15 seconds at a time.
+Repeat this action several times in a row and you've just completed a mini-ab-workout ll the sweat!

 Next, check your wardrobe.
 Are you wearing clothes that fit too tight, or cling too much around your waistband?
 If you answered yes, don’t beat yourself up.
 Some of the blame belongs to today’s designers who’ve been pinching our middles way too hard lately!
 But there is hope!
 Look for styles that flow freely past your belt loops.
 Choose breezy blouses that don’t cinch your waist, but instead gather just below it.
 Try a new fashion or two, like the pairing of longer tops with leggings or stretch pants.
 When you do, check yourself out in the mirror, and see which styles you like the best.
 These are just a few quick and easy solutions.